-The virtue of chastity is greatly misunderstood and often dismissed as naive.
-Chastity orders human sexual desire toward an exclusive union of two persons.
+The virtue of chastity is greatly misunderstood and often just dismissed as naïve.
+Chastity orders human sexual desire toward a union of two persons.
 It would be helpful to explore more deeply the implications of chastity for authentic human friendships, not only in relationship to celibacy and religious life.

-Chastity correlates with the beatitude, "Blessed are the pure of heart."
+Chastity correlates with the beatitude, "Blessed are the pure in heart."
 It sees human sexuality and intimacy as an integral dimension of God's call to love and, of course, we cannot love God or others outside our bodies.
 Chastity has to do with the physical as well as the spiritual.